Danielle Coleman BA(Hons), postgraduate diploma psychotherapy, MBACP Registered

-I have a well-established private practice in two locations - Kingston upon Thames and Waterloo.
+I have a well-established private practice in Kingston upon Thames in south-west London.
 My previous experience includes working in an NHS carers' counselling service offering short-term counselling.
 In the past I have also worked at Victim Support, the charity supporting victims of crime.

 I have worked as a translator and have lived in several different countries, experiencing various cultures, and I feel this helps me to bring an awareness and sensitivity to my work as a therapist.

 I hold the postgraduate diploma in psychodynamic theory and practice from WPF, one of the most well-respected psychotherapy training institutions.
 The training I followed included a practical element of seeing clients as a trainee (in total over 300 hours while training), as well as core training in the theory of psychodynamic counselling and other modules on family and couples work, groups, research and short-term counselling.
 I am registered with the BACP (the British Association of Counsellors and Psychotherapists) and abide by their code of ethics.

 As well as my current private practice, I have worked in an NHS carers' counselling service offering short-term counselling.
 As a counsellor, I am experienced in helping clients with difficulties of varying kinds (see below for list).